tvdaal/slide-extractor/README.md

-*Work in progress!*

 # Description

-This application extracts distinct frames (slides) from a video recording.
+This application extracts distinct frames from a directory of video recordings and saves them to a PDF file.

+I needed to extract (static PowerPoint) slides from a large collection of recordings that also contain parts where only the speaker is showing.
+Since I could not find any good tooling for this online, I decided to build a script for this myself.
+With this custom solution, I was able to extract the relevant frames with ease.

 # Installation

-This application has been tested for Python 3.5.
+This repository has been tested for Python 3.5.
 To get started, run the following commands:

 ```